Kalka railway station

-Kalka railway station is the northern terminus of the Delhi–Kalka line and the starting point of the UNESCO World Heritage Site Kalka–Shimla Railway.
-It is located in the Indian state of Haryana.
-It serves Kalka and passengers moving on to Shimla.
+Kalka Railway Station, at Kalka in Haryana state of India, is the northern terminus of the Delhi–Kalka line and the starting point of the UNESCO World Heritage Site Kalka–Shimla Railway.
+It serves passengers moving on to Delhi and Shimla.

 The railway station

 Kalka railway station is located at an altitude of 658 m above mean sea level.
 It was allotted the railway code of KLK under the jurisdiction of Ambala railway division.

 History

 The Delhi–Panipat–Ambala–Kalka line was opened in 1891.

 The -wide narrow-gauge Kalka–Shimla Railway was constructed by Delhi–Panipat–Ambala–Kalka Railway Company and opened for traffic in 1903.
 In 1905 the line was regauged to -wide narrow gauge.

 Electrification

 Chandigarh–Kalka sector was electrified in 1999–2000.

 Loco sheds

 Kalka has a narrow gauge diesel shed for the maintenance of ZDM-3 and ZDM-5 narrow gauge diesel locos.

 Amenities

 Kalka railway station has two double-bedded non-AC retiring rooms and a four-bedded dormitory.
 It has a computerized reservation office, vegetarian and non-vegetarian refreshment rooms and book stall.